heyqule/enemy_race_manager/doc/attack_group_processor.md

 If both surface and spawn_location are found, it calls generate_unit_queue() to generate the attack group.

-generate_unit_queue() build a queue to generate 5 units every second.
+generate_unit_queue() build a queue to generate X units every second.

 Once the group has built, it will assign the proper attack strategy.